MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 1. Some drawings are performed in the drawing buffer (A).
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists to swap the drawing buffers: the new LCD refresh task will read the data from buffer (A), the next drawings will be done in buffer (B) but the buffer (C) is still in use (the LCD driver keeps using this buffer to refresh the LCD).
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in swapping the drawing buffers: the new LCD refresh task will read the data from buffer (A), the next drawings will be done in buffer (B) but the buffer (C) is still in use (the LCD driver keeps using this buffer to refresh the LCD).

    * buffer (A): next LCD driver's buffer
    * buffer (B): new the application's drawing buffer